zammad/zammad-admin-documentation/manage/roles/index.rst

 (e.g. ``admin.text_module``).

 :doc:`🛡️ Admin <admin-permissions>`
-   for access to each page of the Admin Panel
+   For access to each page of the admin Panel

 :doc:`🕵️ Agent <agent-permissions>`
-   for access to customer communications
+   For access to customer communications

 👤 Customer
    Without the ``ticket.customer`` permission,